scala/scala3/docs/docs/reference/experimental/canthrow.md

  - It adds to the standard library the class `scala.CanThrow`, the type `scala.$throws`, and the `scala.unsafeExceptions` object, as they were described above.
  - It adds some desugaring rules ro rewrite `throws` types to cascaded `$throws` types.
- - It augments the type checking of `throw` by _demanding_ a `CanThrow` ability or the thrown exception.
+ - It augments the type checking of `throw` by _demanding_ a `CanThrow` capability or the thrown exception.
- - It augments the type checking of `try` by _providing_ `CanThrow` abilities for every caught exception.
+ - It augments the type checking of `try` by _providing_ `CanThrow` capabilities for every caught exception.

 That's all.
 It's quite remarkable that one can do exception checking in this way without any special additions to the type system.
 We just need regular givens and context functions.
 Any runtime overhead is eliminated using `erased`.

 ## Caveats

-Our ability model allows to declare and check the thrown exceptions of first-order code.
-But as it stands, it does not give us enough mechanism to enforce the _absence_ of abilities for arguments to higher-order functions.
+Our capability model allows to declare and check the thrown exceptions of first-order code.
+But as it stands, it does not give us enough mechanism to enforce the _absence_ of capabilities for arguments to higher-order functions.
 Consider a variant `pureMap` of `map` that should enforce that its argument does not throw exceptions or have any other effects (maybe because wants to reorder computations transparently).
-Right now we cannot enforce that since the function argument to `pureMap` can capture arbitrary abilities in its free variables without them showing up in its type.
+Right now we cannot enforce that since the function argument to `pureMap` can capture arbitrary capabilities in its free variables without them showing up in its type.
 One possible way to address this would be to introduce a pure function type (maybe written `A -> B`).
-Pure functions are not allowed to close over abilities.
+Pure functions are not allowed to close over capabilities.
 Then `pureMap` could be written like this:
 ```
   def pureMap(f: A -> B): List[B]
 ```
-Another area where the lack of purity requirements shows up is when abilities escape from bounded scopes.
+Another area where the lack of purity requirements shows up is when capabilities escape from bounded scopes.
 Consider the following function
 ```scala
 def escaped(xs: Double*): () => Int =
   try () => xs.map(f).sum